Clayton State University

-Clayton State University is a public university in Morrow, Georgia.
-It serves Metro Atlanta and is a selective Senior Unit of the University System of Georgia.
+Clayton State University is a public university in Morrow, Georgia, United States.
+It serves Metro Atlanta and is part of the University System of Georgia.

-The main campus includes 192 acres of wooded grounds, featuring five lakes and a park-like atmosphere.
-Located in the north-central part of Clayton County in suburban south metro Atlanta, the main campus is a fifteen-minute drive from Hartsfield-Jackson Atlanta International Airport and about twenty minutes from downtown Atlanta.
+The main campus includes 192 acres of wooded grounds and five lakes.
+Located in the north-central part of Clayton County in suburban south metro Atlanta, the main campus is about twenty minutes from downtown Atlanta.
 Clayton State also maintains a separate Fayette County instructional site in Peachtree City and offers additional instruction at locations in Jonesboro in Clayton County and McDonough in Henry County.

 Upon opening in 1991, Clayton State's Spivey Hall began presenting jazz, classical music and other musical entertainment.
 It has since developed into one of the premiere chamber music venues in the Atlanta metropolitan area and offers more than 400 performances per year.
 These performances air frequently on Georgia Public Broadcasting.

 Clayton State basketball, soccer, cross-country, tennis, golf, and track & field programs are a part of Division II of the National Collegiate Athletic Association (NCAA), competing in the Peach Belt Conference (PBC).
 In 2011, the Clayton State women's basketball team won the NCAA Division II national championship.

 History

 The institution was founded in 1969 and was originally known as Clayton Junior College.
 When the school became a four-year institution in 1986, the institute took on the name Clayton State College.
 In 1996, the Georgia Board of Regents renamed many higher-education institutions, with Clayton State becoming Clayton College and State University.
-In 2005, the name was changed to Clayton State University to acknowledge its fast-growing undergraduate, graduate, and professional programs.
+In 2005, the name was changed to Clayton State University.
 Clayton State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, and master's degrees.

 Clayton State University is organized into four colleges and one school: